• Skip to primary navigation

 Substitutions

-As with almost all noodle dishes what you come up with add-ons in terms of proteins and veggies is entirely up to you and it is very much a matter of taste and availability.
+As with almost all noodle dishes, adding add-ons in terms of proteins and veggies is entirely up to you and is very much a matter of taste and availability.

 • Gluten-free - use rice vermicelli instead of noodles